rupe120/cookiecutter-pypackage/docs/tutorial.md

 ![GitHub Workflows](http://images.jieyu.ai/images/202104/20210419170304.png)

 There should be one workflow running.
-After it finished, go to [testpyi], check if a new artifact is published under the name {{ cookiecutter.project_slug }}
+After it finished, go to the test [CodeArtifact] repository, check if a new artifact is published under the name {{ cookiecutter.project_slug }}

 ## Step 8.
 Check documentation